sahil-kushwah/File_replacer/README.md

 # File_replacer
 It replaces files while downloading, use it with arp-spoofer to perform mitm attacks.

-Set iptables and linux ip forwardng rules before using code_injector:
+Set iptables and linux ip forwardng rules before using file_replacer:

 To set linux ip forwarding to true: